cloudflare/cloudflare-docs/products/docs-engine/src/content/how-it-works.md

 4. A `.gitignore` which ignores at least `.docs`, `dist/worker.js`, and `node_modules`.
 5. Content in `src/content/` — A single `index.md` will do.

-For a repo holding a single docs site, everything but the content should be in the root, as is the case with the [Docs Engine minimal example](https://github.com/adamschwartz/docs-engine-example/tree/c45fa9f0a8affc68baf5d3517f8b890ba0522531).
+For a repo holding a single docs site, everything but the content should be in the root.

 However, these files can also be placed inside any sub-folder of your project.
 When doing this, you’ll need to then customize the `contentRepoFolder` property in `docs-config.js`, which is how the [products inside @cloudflare/cloudflare-docs](https://github.com/cloudflare/cloudflare-docs/tree/production/products) are all set up, e.g. the [Workers product](https://github.com/cloudflare/cloudflare-docs/blob/1efd366c25bc1bdd1a40f7bc4737310c6b00d15e/products/workers/docs-config.js#L6).